ZacWolf/jquery.ui.windoge/README.md

-jquery.ui.windows
+jquery.ui.windoge
 =================

 Add windows to your UI.
-Windows with maximize/restore minimize capabilities.
-Minimizes into an icon dock.
+Windows with maximize/restore/minimize capabilities.
+Minimizes the windows into an icon dock.